FreeFitnessCalculators

 5. Increase Fiber Intake Throughout Your Cycle

-How to do it: Include broccoli, cauliflower, Brussels sprouts, and kale regularly.
-Roast, steam, or lightly sauté them.
+How to do it: Include broccoli, cauliflower, Brussels sprouts, or kale several times weekly—roasted, steamed, or in salads.

 7. Hydrate Consistently with Water and Herbal Teas

-Why it works: Proper hydration is fundamental for all bodily functions.
-It supports blood flow, nutrient delivery, and detoxification.
-It can also reduce bloating and headaches.
+Why it works: Hydration supports blood flow, nutrient delivery, and can reduce bloating and headaches.

 8. Opt for Complex Carbohydrates for Stable Energy

-How to do it: Choose sweet potatoes, brown rice, quinoa, and oats.
-Pair them with protein and healthy fats for even better blood sugar control.
+How to do it: Choose sweet potatoes, brown rice, quinoa, and oats; pair with protein and healthy fats for balanced meals.

 9. Boost Magnesium in the Luteal Phase

-How to do it: Snack on dark chocolate (70% or higher), almonds, spinach, and avocados.
-Consider a magnesium supplement if advised by a healthcare professional.
+How to do it: Snack on almonds, dark chocolate (70%+), spinach, and avocados; consider a supplement only after talking with a healthcare provider.

 10. Prioritize Protein at Every Meal

-How to do it: Include lean meats, fish, eggs, tofu, beans, or lentils in every meal.
-Aim for about 20-30 grams per meal.
+How to do it: Include lean meats, fish, eggs, tofu, beans, or lentils at each meal; aim for roughly 20–30 g per meal depending on needs.

 11. Incorporate Healthy Fats for Hormone Production